krish240574/embedPyMLAI/README.md

 # Ways the embedPy feature/object gets used:

 ## Import a module -
-np:.p.import`numpy - returns an embedPy object with pointers to all methods inside numpy
+<code>np:.p.import`numpy - returns an embedPy object with pointers to all methods inside numpy

 npar:.p.import[\`numpy;`array;* or < or >] - returns a embedPy, q or foreign(python) object with the array() method as callable,qcallable, or pycallable  -
-#### The callable, pycallable or qcallable is implicit on usage of the [] in the above call, it automatically happens.
+#### The callable, pycallable or qcallable is implicit on usage of the [] in the above call, it automatically happens. </code>

 ## The above is equivalent to
 np:.p.import \`numpy;